sirsean/khulark/README.md

 - AI-driven responses
 - Stat effects based on tone

-### Phase 4: Photo Feeding (Planned)
+### Phase 4: Photo Feeding ✅
-- Camera integration
-- Vision API for food recognition
+- In-game camera overlay with retro UI for capturing food photos
-- Humorous non-food responses
+- Worker endpoint that accepts photo uploads and runs vision/AI classification
+- Stat changes and humorous reactions based on what the khulark "sees" (including non-food)
+- Processing overlay, sounds, and cooldown tied into the existing feed loop

 ## License